Home > Tours > USA Tours > West Coast Tours > Walking in America's Canyons & National Parks

 En route to Vegas, we travel a section of the original Route 66 and visit Seligman, a town full to the brim with Americana wares.
 Continuing, we travel to hedonistic Sin City, the fastest-growing city in the United States and renowned as the ‘tacky capital of the world' – home to pirates and pyramids, weddings and water fountains.

 Upon arrival, enjoy a driving tour down the Las Vegas Strip and see first-hand the resort hotels that make this desert city tick.
 Vegas comes alive at night with resort hotels, shows and the Bellagio Fountain's regular water displays.
-We recommend booking extra nights to explore the city because it's not all clubs and resort hotels.
-There are numerous art galleries, shops and world-class restaurants to enjoy.
-If you want a couple of extra nights, please advise your sales representative when booking your trip.
+We recommend booking extra nights to explore the city - there are numerous art galleries, shops and world-class restaurants to enjoy.
+If you want a couple of extra nights, please speak to your sales representative for advice.
 For those who are not extending their stay in Las Vegas, this tour ends with a transfer to Las Vegas International Airport.

 Trip Inclusions